heig-vd-dai-course/heig-vd-dai-course/14.01-caching-and-performance/01-course-material/README.md

-- If you run your application to create a new user, the application will create a new record in the cache, invalidate the `RESERVED_ID_TO_IDENTIFY_ALL_USERS` magic ID cache, and response with a `201 Created` status code including the new `Last-Modified` header
+- If you run your application to create a new user, the application will create a new record in the cache, invalidate the `RESERVED_ID_TO_IDENTIFY_ALL_USERS` magic ID cache, and response with a `201 Created` status code including the new `Last-Modified` header.
-- If you run your application to update or delete a user with an old `If-Unmodified-Since` header, the application will check the check the cache and response with a `412 Precondition Failed` status code - the client cannot update or delete the resource because the resource has been modified since the last time the client modified it
+- If you run your application to update or delete a user with an old `If-Unmodified-Since` header, the application will check the check the cache and response with a `412 Precondition Failed` status code - the client cannot update or delete the resource because the resource has been modified since the last time the client modified it.

 ### Test your knowledge